dxdc/homebridge-blinds/README.md

       },
 ```

-If an object is used for the configuration, `http_method`, `max_http_attempts`, and `retry_delay` are ignored, and these values must be instead specified directly inside the object. `success_codes` are still used globally.
+If an object is used for the configuration, `http_options`, `max_http_attempts`, and `retry_delay` are ignored, and these values must be instead specified directly inside the object. `success_codes` are still used globally.

 If `time` is set to true, a full request timing profile (wait, dns, tcp, firstByte, download, total) will be logged (see [timingPhases](https://github.com/request/request/blob/master/README.md)).